 Based on the results, a supplement of vitamin D and quetiapine may prove beneficial and efficient for protecting the body from hyperglycemia and insulin resistance.

 There are countless controversies connected with this issue.
-So, people believe that the best way to get the necessary amount of vitamin D in your system is to expose yourself to the sun more often, but not too much.
+So, people believe that the best way to get the necessary amount of vitamin D in our system is to expose ourselves to the sun more often, but not too much.

 The natural vitamin D we get from the sun, can’t compare to the medical supplements.
-That is because the exposure to UV creates nitric oxide and lowers blood pressure.
-Therefore, all you have to do is go out more and enjoy the sunny days.
+That is because exposure to UV creates nitric oxide and lowers blood pressure.
+Therefore, all we have to do is go out more and enjoy the sunny days.

 But there are people who despite going outside, still lack the necessary amount of vitamin D.